 - The nutritional requirement based on his age

 - Financial choice of opting for fortified milk

-Choosing amongst different milk alternatives for babies should be governed by the very reason why you are opting for one.
+Choosing among different milk alternatives for babies or toddlers should be governed by the very reason why you are opting for one.
 It is best to go with a choice that is as close as possible to the cow’s milk.
 The best option would be consulting a nutritionist or doctor for the same and making the right choice for your child.

 Also Read: How to Make your Child Drink Milk?